Named Among the Best Plastic Surgeons in Boston

-Dr. Taylor and Dr. Sullivan often work together as a team to perform otoplasty to ensure efficiency and the very best result.
+Dr. Taylor and Dr. Sullivan often work together as a team when performing ear surgery.
+The goal is total efficiency and the very best otoplasty Boston has to offer.
 The operation takes approximately two hours.
 Patients recover quickly from the procedure and return home on the same day with limited discomfort.
 A soft headwrap is worn for 5 to 7 days to reduce swelling and pressure.
 Although there will be some swelling, the correction and improvement in ear shape is immediate and tremendous.

 Dr. Taylor and Dr. Sullivan care about your recovery and want to ensure you have a gentle and easy recovery.
 They will talk to you about when you can expect to return to school or work, activities, and exercise.
 On average, patients have minimal disruption in normal daily activities, take 5 to 7 days off from work, and take two weeks off from exercise.
 Most patients benefit from wearing an athletic or fashionable headband at night for a few weeks while sleeping.

 Local, Sedation (sleepy) or General Anesthesia (asleep)